marcus-n3rd/spike-yaml-example/README.md

-# spike-yaml-example
+# Spike YAML Example

-Example blog-style static site generated with Spike where content is loaded from yaml files.
+Example blog-style static site generated with Spike where content is loaded from yaml and markdown files.

 ## Setup